MarcoMeter/neroRL/docs/training.md

 ## --run-id
 The `--run-id=training_0` adds a tag to the training session, which is helpfull for identifying the [tensorboard](tensorboard.md) summaries and model checkpoints.

-## --low-mem-fix
-If you are training on a GPU with not enough VRAM you can try the `--low-mem-fix` option.
-This ensures that only one mini batch at a time is moved to the GPU's memory instead of the entire batch, which exceeds the GPU's memory.

 ## --out
 It specifies the path for outputting files such as the tensorboard summary and the model's checkpoints.
 If not specified, these will be saved in the folder `summaries` and `checkpoints`.